AllenInstitute/load_behavior_video/README.md

 # VideoLoader: Preprocessing Pipeline for Experimental Video Data

 This module provides a robust pipeline to preprocess experimental videos—particularly those from behavior, face, or eye-tracking cameras used in neuroscience experiments.
 It handles metadata loading, grayscale conversion, optional cropping, and saves processed videos in a consistent format for downstream analysis.
+While sync path is saved, the timestamp alignment should be done in the further analysis steps.

 ---